punam-jasud/SQL-HackerRank/README.md

 # SQL-HackerRank

-It Includes All SQL Queries of Hackerrank Problems .
+It Includes answers to SQL Queries on Hackerrank.